tom1731/chessAI/README.md

 # chessAI

-ChessAI is an ongoing personal project whose goal is to develop a chess game and then play an AI.
+ChessAI is an ongoing personal project whose goal is to develop a chess game with python and the graphic library pygame and then play an AI.